MartijnK96/anglecontrol_src_raspi1/README.md

 # anglecontrol_src_raspi1

-This repo contains the src folder on the Raspberry Pi's.
+This repo provides the src folder used on the on the Raspberry Pi's.
+This is the src folder of 'Raspi1', the initial Raspberry Pi.